pe1te3son/explore_and_summirize_data_t2_p2/README.md

-# Explore and summirize data
+# Explore and Summarize Data